François-Josué de la Corne de Chapt: Biography

-La Corne was born in Canada 1750, the fourth child of Élisabeth de Ramezay and of Louis de Chapt de La Corne, l'aîné.
+La Corne was born in New France in 1750, the fourth child of Élisabeth de Ramezay and of Louis de Chapt de La Corne, l'aîné.
 He was a nephew of Louis de la Corne, Chevalier de la Corne.

 He joined the French Navy as a Garde-Marine on 5 October 1767, and promoted to Ensign on 1 April 1777, and to Lieutenant on 13 March 1779.

 La Corned served at Isle de France (Mauritius), and from 1781 he was with the squadron under Suffren operating in the Indian Ocean as second Lieutenant on the 64-gun Brillant.
 He took part in the Battle of Sadras on 17 February 1782, the Battle of Providien on 12 April 1782 and the Battle of Negapatam on 6 July 1782.
 On 14 July 1782, in the midst of Suffren's reshuffling of his captains after the Battle of Negapatam, La Corne was given command of the 32-gun frigate Fine.

 On 28 July 1782, Fine joined Suffren's squadron at Bahour, where a diplomatic meeting with Hyder Ali was taking place.
 She was bringing as prize a British brig carrying a cargo of rice, as well as British colonel Horn, who was to take command of the Army of Thanjavur.
 On 2 August 1782, Fine was at Tharangambadi with spare anchors for the squadron.

 On 8 August, as the squadron was sailing for the oncoming Battle of Trincomalee, Fine collided with Héros, snaping Héros bowsprit.

 On 23 September, Labbé de Saint-George replaced La Corne as captain of Fine.

 La Corne was made a Knight in the Order of Saint Louis in 1782.
 He retired from the Navy on 17 July 1785.
 From then on, he lived at Loches, where he recruited river sailors for service in the Navy.

 La Corne was hostile to the French Revolution, and joined the Armée des émigrés in 1792 at Enghien.
 In 1793, he returned to Canada.
 He died in the winter of 1800.